 What if I leave home before I’m 17?

-If you leave home before you’re 17 and someone thinks you’re at risk of suffering significant harm, they can report the situation to the Department of Human Services (DHS).
-If DHS is concerned for your safety they can ask the Children’s Court to make an order to protect you.
+If you leave home before you’re 17 and someone thinks you’re at risk of suffering significant harm, they can report the situation to the Department of Health and Human Services (DHHS).
+If DHHS is concerned for your safety they can ask the Children’s Court to make an order to protect you.

 The court may order that you live somewhere else, like with another family or in a residential unit with other people your age.